swissmanu/mse-paper-rxjs-debugger/content/paper.md

 Contrary to *RxFiddle*, our implementation uses a different way to connect these two components.
 Where the solution by Banken et al. uses WebSockets to exchange relevant data, we leverage on the CDP connection, established by the generic JavaScript debugger, instead[^4].
 The result is a robust, less complex system because we do not need to maintain any additional side channel for RP debugging communication.
 This approach contributes to our solution in two ways: (i) Technically, we do not need to care for "where" the RP program the user wants to debug is running (e.g., locally in a browser or in a Node.js process on a remote computer).
 The generic JavaScript debugger takes care of this already. (ii) UX-wise, the software engineer does not need to decide "how" they want to debug their program (i.e., traditionally control-flow-oriented or RP, data-flow-oriented).
 Instead, they start debugging using familiar commands, and RP-specific debugging capabilities are available once relevant.

-[^4]: We contributed the possibility for CDP connection-reuse to js-debug as part of our work on the RxJS RP debugging extension: **WARNING: This link might reveal the author's identity** [https://github.com/microsoft/vscode-js-debug/pull/964](https://github.com/microsoft/vscode-js-debug/pull/964)
+[^4]: We contributed the possibility for CDP connection-reuse to js-debug as part of our work on the RxJS RP debugging extension: **WARNING: This link might reveal the author(s) identity/identities** [https://github.com/microsoft/vscode-js-debug/pull/964](https://github.com/microsoft/vscode-js-debug/pull/964)

 # Usability: Inspection and Validation {#sec:discussion}